UniversalAptronym/Locus-Server/Instructions/Cloudflare_(Web_URL).md

 ## __Obtaining an SSL Certificate and Private Key__

 Next you will obtain a "Secure Sockets Layer" (SSL) certificate and SSL private key.
 Encrypted communication requires a server to have a "private key" (a string of random characters) from which "public keys" are created and given to machines which connect to the server.
-These keys are used to perform encryption ((an explanation, if you are curious))[https://en.wikipedia.org/wiki/Public-key_cryptography].
+These keys are used to perform encryption ([an explanation, if you are curious](https://en.wikipedia.org/wiki/Public-key_cryptography)).
 To ensure no one impersonates your server, your private key must be verified by a trusted authority (in this case, Cloudlfare).
-This verification is managed by an SSL certificate ((an explanation, if you are curious))[https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/].
+This verification is managed by an SSL certificate ([an explanation, if you are curious](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/)).

 5. Return to Cloudflare's `Account Home`.
 Click your chosen URL under `Domain`.
 Click the `SSL` (Secure Sockets Layer) tab on the left, then the `Origin Server` tab beneath that.